If your child is struggling to read, it’s natural to start wondering if they might be dyslexic.

 The term “dyslexia” can be helpful—but it doesn’t always tell the whole story.

-Sometimes, reading difficulties are linked to underlying areas such as:
+Sometimes, reading difficulties are linked to underlying issues such as:

 Understanding these can help you support your child more effectively.